26 Jun 2021

 As you are new to investing, may be a good idea to read up first.
 Books like Millionaire Teacher (local SG context), Intelligent Investor are great reads.

 Since you are still in uni, perhaps you can see if your school has an investment club that you can join?
 Best to have a circle of people around you who are also passionate about investing.

 Hope this helps, and all the best.

 Hi Anon!
 Yes you can definitely start investing with small amounts.
 I'm 22 and I think the best bet ...

-Read 10 other discussions with a Seedly account
+Read 13 other comments with a Seedly account

 You will also enjoy exclusive benefits and get access to members only features.

 Sign up or login with an email here